vtdinh13/habit-builder-ai-agent/README.md

 1. `uv` manages Python packages and the virtual environment.
 To replicate the project you can use either `uv` or `pip`, but using `uv` will match this repository’s workflow most closely.

     *Option 1*: Manage with uv
       - Install `uv` if it is not already on your system.
-See the [Astral documentation](https://docs.astral.sh/uv/getting-started/installation/) for installation steps.
+See [Astral documentation](https://docs.astral.sh/uv/getting-started/installation/) for installation steps.
       - Run `uv sync` to install all required packages.

     *Option 2*: Manage with pip